praxis-live/support/docs/installation.md

 ## Download

-_Praxis LIVE_ can be downloaded from [http://www.praxislive.org/download](http://www.praxislive.org/download)
+The latest _Praxis LIVE_ can be downloaded from [http://www.praxislive.org/download](http://www.praxislive.org/download)

 Platform-specific packages are available for Windows, OS X and Linux.
 There is also a cross-platform Zip bundle.

 ## System requirements

-_Praxis LIVE_ requires Java 7 or above, either Oracle's distribution or OpenJDK.
+_Praxis LIVE_ requires Java 8 or above, either Oracle's distribution or OpenJDK.

-On Linux, GStreamer 0.10 will be required for video playback and capture.
-Windows and OS X GStreamer libraries are already included where applicable.
+GStreamer 1.x is required for video capture and playback.
+Since v3 the GStreamer libraries are not included in the Praxis LIVE downloads for Windows and OSX - this is to reduce their size and ensure you can always use the GStreamer version you want.
+Latest recommended download links for GStreamer on Windows and OSX will be shown on the **Start Page** in the application and on the [GitHub releases page](https://github.com/praxis-live/praxis-live/releases).

 ## Windows